2014 New York Yankees season: Regular season

 The Yankees unexpectedly designated Eduardo Núñez for assignment in order to call up Yangervis Solarte on April 1, only hours before the Yankees would begin their season at Minute Maid Park, home of the Houston Astros.

 The newly acquired pitcher from Japan, Masahiro Tanaka made his Major League debut and Yankees debut on April 4 against the Toronto Blue Jays at the Rogers Centre.

 Masahiro Tanaka, acquired from Japan, had a great year.

 Hosting the Boston Red Sox on April 10, pitcher Michael Pineda earned a win for the Yankees over their rivals.
 However, the game sparked a controversy as analysts were quick to discover a foreign substance, most likely pinetar, on Pineda's neck.
 The Red Sox chose not to appeal it but Major League Baseball agreed to talk to the Yankees organization about it.
 In Pineda's defense, the pitcher claimed he had dirt on his hand.
 The substance, which was discovered in the third inning, disappeared by the fifth inning.

 On April 17, pitcher CC Sabathia earned a win on the road against the Tampa Bay Rays 10–2; during the game, Sabathia was on the mound for the third time witnessing a triple play as Sean Rodriguez bounced a ball to Yangervis Solarte (playing third base).
 The play was turned 5–4–3.

 A few days later, during a terrible outing against the Rays, Iván Nova felt discomfort in his right arm.
 Nova would later be confirmed to be undergoing successful season-ending surgery.

 On April 23, Michael Pineda started another game against the Red Sox.
 This game was away at Fenway Park.
 Not unlike the start against the Boston Red Sox on April 10, Pineda had another foreign substance on his body.
 Shockingly, it was a large amount of the substance on his neck.
 This occurred in the second inning, as the Red Sox manager John Farrell decided to appeal against the pitcher.
 As a result, umpire Gerry Davis examined the substance on Michael Pineda's neck.
 The substance was indeed pine tar, an illegal foreign substance.
 Thus, Davis immediately ejected Michael Pineda from the game and Pineda was put on a 10-game suspension.
 The controversy triggered analysts to discuss the possibility of Major League Baseball changing the rules and making a small amount of pine tar available for pitchers to use in very cold weathers to gain a grip on the ball.
-However, the substance wouldn't be allowed in decent weather.
+However, the substance would not be allowed in decent weather.
 Analysts believe the rule, if looked into, could be made effective as of the 2015 season.
 Pineda took responsibility for cheating, however, and claimed that he would learn from his mistake.